Rowan County, North Carolina: County commission prayer

 In 2013 the American Civil Liberties Union filed suit on behalf of three Rowan county residents against the county commission's practice of starting their meeting with sectarian prayers by the commissioners, who instructed attendees to stand and join in.
 A federal district court issued an injunction forbidding the county commissioners from praying at their meetings.
 After a divided panel of the United States Court of Appeals for the Fourth Circuit found that the prayers did not violate the Establishment Clause of the United States Constitution, the full court sitting en banc disagreed and affirmed the injunction.
 The Supreme Court of the United States declined to review, over the written dissent of two justices.
 In 2019, the county was forced to pay $285,000 to the ACLU for the plaintiffs' legal fees because it had lost the lawsuit.

-Law enforcement
+Law enforcement and judicial system

+Rowan County lies within the bounds of North Carolina's 27th Prosecutorial District, the 19C Superior Court District, and the 19C District Court District.
 The Rowan County Sheriff's Office was founded in 1753 when Rowan County was created from Anson County.
 Its duties include courthouse security, civil process, operation of detention facility, investigations and community patrol.
 It has over 200 employees, most of which are sworn deputies.
 The current Sheriff of Rowan County is Kevin L. Auten, who was appointed after the retirement of George Wilhelm in 2009.
 Auten won election to a full term in his own right in 2010.

 The Rowan County Sheriff's Office won the J. Stannard Baker Award, a national award for outstanding achievement in highway safety, in 2003.